 Jewish beliefs about death

-Jews value life above almost anything else.
+Jewish tradition teaches that human beings are created in the image of God, which is why Judaism values life above almost anything else.
 They believe that holiness can be reached from following the laws and commandments in the Torah.
 Many Jewish people believe that they are judged by God once they die, with those who led perfect lives being let into the World to Come.

 What happens at a Jewish funeral service?

 A Jewish funeral is conducted by a Rabbi and usually takes place within one day following the date of death, though there is an allowance to delay the burial for mourners to travel and for appropriate arrangements to be made.
+Jewish funerals cannot take place on Shabbat (Judaism’s day of rest and the seventh day of the week), or during other Jewish holidays.

 The casket is closed during the service, with prayers and eulogies being read by family members or close friends.
+Usual Jewish funeral etiquette usually involves family members and close friends reading, saying prayers and sharing stories.

 What happens at a Jewish burial?